WvanWoerden/modLIP_real_embedding/README.md

 In all experiments below, the parameter p stands for the degree of the (NTRUprime) field that is considered.
 All data generation scripts are located in the folder `scripts/`.
 When running SageMath experiments on multiple cores one sometimes has to set the environment variable `SAGE_NUM_THREADS` to the appropriate number of cores.
+We now explain all the scripts and how to run them with small example parameter, for computing all the data of the paper see the section "All data" further below.

 ## Figure 3 (required precision for recovery of $B^tB$ from its real embedding)